 Historically in boom times, undeveloped land is the next to go.
 Given the rapid growth of chip manufacturing in Upstate, notably Cree in Utica, this region may become the new Silicon Valley.
 Hopefully, New York will impose strict controls on growth.
 I hope we won’t see our magnificent countryside crammed with houses and choked by traffic.

-Somangshu Mukherji’s Brazen Lawlessness and Treachery is the latest in the ongoing series A Herkimer Kidnapping, which chronicles the illegal taking of our four-year-old grandson Avram from his mother by her Green Card husband, U. Mich assistant professor Somangshu Mukherji, and Mukherji’s continuing outrages against our family.
+Somangshu Mukherji’s Brazen Lawlessness and Treachery is the latest in the ongoing series A Herkimer Kidnapping, which chronicles the illegal taking of our four-year-old grandson Avram from his mother by her Green Card husband, former U. Mich assistant professor Somangshu Mukherji, and Mukherji’s continuing outrages against our family.
 Our daughter Alexandra hasn’t seen her son for two years and only spoken with him twice.

 Somangshu Mukherji And The Little Boy Who Wasn’t There exposed the cruel hoax Mukherji perpetrated on his mentally ill American wife, inviting her to visit with her young son in Ann Arbor, only to find after a grueling trip that Mukerji had left the four-year-old with a couple in Rhode Island.
 (Mukherji’s not his birth father.)
 Mukherji succeeded in making her return train trip to us here in New York harrowing.